cliffordfajardo/cato/CONTRIBUTING.md

 - Do not include issue numbers in the PR title
 - Include screenshots and animated GIFs in your pull request whenever possible.
 - End all files with a newline

+To enable us to quickly review and accept your pull requests, always create one pull request per issue and link the issue in the pull request.
+Never merge multiple requests in one unless they have the same root cause.
+Be sure to follow our Coding Guidelines and keep code changes as small as possible.
+Avoid pure formatting changes to code that has not been modified otherwise.
+Pull requests should contain tests whenever possible.